DynoTheCrux/DynoTheCrux.github.io/lessons/006_asyncTask/lesson.md

 Why does this work?
 As we know it has to be a `Runnable` (an interface with one method `run()` that has to be overridden) we can reduce the syntax and only write what would be inside the `run()`method.
 Of course you could also define a `Runnable` on its own and just give it to the executor by the time it needs to be executed.

 Implement it in our `onCreate()` function and put the code what you think should run in the background.
 You can use the `Thread.sleep()` to make the background task a little bit longer and therefore more visible to the user.
 Now we still shut shutdown and release the processing resources again.
 Therefore it makes sense to call the `shutdown()` method in the appropriate lifecycle method of the activity.

 > `shutdown()` will finish any executing tasks.
 Use `shutdownNow()` if you want to shutdown all background work of the service immediately.

 Try to run the code.
-You will see that the GUI will be loaded and shown to the user even if the tasks in the background were not finished yet.
+Do you get a *Fatal Exception*?
+What went wrong?
+Could be that you called UI related code (anything with `Views`) in your runnable? make sure you only do that using the method `runOnUIThread()` to make sure it happens on the UI/Main thread!
+Now you can try again.
+You will see that the GUI will be loaded and shown to the user even if the tasks in the background are not finished yet.
 It stays responsive so it is what we wanted right?
 Still we maybe do not want to see GUI elements if they are not set with the correct image and text yet.
 Jump to the *Adding a loading screen* section to improve our UI.

-### AsyncTask
+### AsyncTask (Deprecated)

 The AsyncTask class is using built in lifecycle-methods to simplify its use.
 We have four methods to our use:
 - doInBackground() -> We **must** override this method as it specifies the tasks to be done in a background thread.